sadeqi-ah/nm-project-ids/README.md

 - **Network mapping and scanning techniques** (SYN, FIN, NULL, XMAS scans)
 - **Brute force login attempts** (SSH, FTP)

-The rules are customized for a **home lab environment** with IP `192.168.116.129` as the protected host.
+The rules are customized for a **home lab environment** with IP `192.168.116.129` (This is our IP address when configuring snort) as the protected host (hardened Linux machine).

 ---